 Thoughtful planning will support successful future education and career planning.
 Academic advisors, including admissions staff, academic staff and school counseling staff, are available to discuss course options and assist with the process.

-Totino-Grace offers 14 AP courses and exams in Art, English, Math, Science, Social Studies and World Language.
+Totino-Grace offers 14 AP courses and exams in Art, English, Math, Science, Social Studies, and World Languages.
 AP courses give students the opportunity to pursue college-level studies while still in high school and to receive advanced placement and credit upon entering college.
 More information on AP courses and AP exams may be found at www.collegeboard.com.

 Each spring, the College Board offers students across the country the opportunity to take AP exams.
 Students receive a score of 1-5 on each exam; a score of 3 or higher may qualify them for college credit, advanced placement, or both in the subject area.
 Each college and university has its own policy on whether or not to accept AP exam scores for credit or placement.

-Courses at Totino-Grace in which students may earn college credit are Honors Introduction to Theology (3 credits), Honors Calculus (4 credits), College Prep Writing (3 credits), and AP Spanish Language (3 credits).
+Courses at Totino-Grace in which students may earn college credit are Honors Introduction to Theology (3 credits), College Writing (4 credits), and AP Spanish Language (3 credits).

 Please Note: Due to Totino-Grace’s rotating schedule, students are required to enroll in PSEO course(s) after the TG academic day.
 Special permission must be obtained from an Academic Administrator if a student requests to take a PSEO course during the TG academic day.
 In those instances, changes in a TG schedule, to accommodate PSEO, will be made only if there is room in classes.